philipturner/molecular-renderer/README.md

 NanoEngineer is currently the most capable platform for designing molecular nanotechnology.
 It has an interactive UI, but also simulators that run slowly at >5000 atoms.
 This motivates the design of colorful strained shell structures (which cannot be built) [in order to minimize atom count](http://www.imm.org/research/parts/controller/).
 Several projects seek to improve on this aspect, and on the difficulty performing iterative design on crystolecules.

-Since ~May 2023, this repository was slated to join forces with atomCAD.
-After some time, we realized the best way to collaborate was trying different approaches.
-Molecular Renderer grew rapidly and lets people _from all desktop operating systems_ do exploratory engineering _today_. atomCAD evolved more slowly, due to a carefully planned internal representation that will scale larger and support more platforms.
-Developers from both projects have exchanged ideas and engaged in constructive feedback.
+For about a year, this project was an independent effort that began with optimizing OpenMM.
+From May to October 2023, it was slated to join forces with atomCAD.
+After extensive discussions, we realized our approaches were too different.
+Molecular Renderer grew rapidly and let people _from all major operating systems_ do exploratory engineering, with existing MD simulation methods. atomCAD evolved more slowly, due to a carefully planned internal representation that purportedly scaled to 100x more atoms.
+Developers from both projects have exchanged ideas and engaged in constructive feedback, in the past.

-It is a measure of collaboration that source code is being shared.
+It was a measure of collaboration that source code is being shared.
 Most projects (Atomic Machines, CBN Nano Technologies) are closed-source.
 Until recently, the only OSS that aspiring engineers could rely on was NanoEngineer, which went unmaintained in 2008.
-This code base contributes toward the [vision](https://github.com/atomCAD/atomCAD/wiki) that:
+This code base is enacting the [vision](https://github.com/atomCAD/atomCAD/wiki) that:

 > ...for a molecular nanotechnology industry to exist, there must be such a society of engineers that transcends any single company, and a public body of knowledge capturing best practices for nano-mechanical engineering design.
 Other companies are training engineers on in-house tools where they create designs never to be seen by the outside world.
 We believe strongly that needs to change...